camlinke/wordcount/part1_revision.md

     TESTING = True
 ```

 We set up a base Config class with some basic setup that our other config classes inherit from.
-Now we will be able to import the appropriate config class based on the situation that we're in.

-So, now we can use environment variables to choose which settings we’re going to use based on the environment (e.g., local, staging, production).
+Now we will be able to import the appropriate config class based on the current environment.
+Thus, we can use environment variables to choose which settings we’re going to use based on the environment (e.g., local, staging, production).

 ### Local Settings